chiquadrat/smicd/CONTRIBUTING.md

 ### Ask a question ⁉️

 Using smicd and got stuck?
 Browse the [documentation][website] to see if you can find a solution.
 Still stuck?
 Post your question as an [issue on GitHub][new_issue].
-While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.
+While I cannot offer user support, I'll try to do my best to address it, as questions often lead to better documentation or the discovery of bugs.

 Want to ask a question in private?
-Contact the package maintainer by [email][mailto:email].
+Contact me by [email][email].

 ### Propose an idea 💡

 Have an idea for a new smicd feature?
 Take a look at the [documentation][website] and [issue list][issues] to see if it isn't included or suggested yet.
 If not, suggest your idea as an [issue on GitHub][new_issue].
-While we can't promise to implement your idea, it helps to:
+While I can't promise to implement your idea, it helps to:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible.